seek-oss/sku/docs/static-rendering.md

 # Static rendering

-Client-side apps (spas) all suffer the same performance pitfall of not being able to show any content until the javascript is downloaded, parsed and run.
+Client-side apps all suffer the same performance pitfall of not being able to show any content until the JavaScript is downloaded, parsed and run.
 The user sees a blank white screen until this has all occurred, which is often followed by a loading indicator while data is fetched from the network.
-To improve perceived performance, `sku` renders all the static content (everything not requiring an API call) of your app at build time.
+To improve perceived performance, sku renders all the static content (everything not requiring an API call) of your app at build time.

 ## Configuration